c3se/alvis-intro/tutorial/1_getting_started/README.md

 [page](https://www.c3se.chalmers.se/news/alvis-phase-2/).

-A note on the two log-in nodes is that alvis1 has 4 T4 GPUs that can be used for light testing while alvis2 is the dedicated data transfer for when you want to transfer datasets or similar to the system.
+A note on the two log-in nodes is that alvis1 has 4 T4 GPUs that can be used for light testing while alvis2 is the dedicated data transfer node for when you want to transfer datasets or similar to and from the system.

-If there are any command that you are unsure of what it does you can use the command `man`, e.g to find out about `ls` do
+If there are any commands that you are unsure of what they do you can use the command `man`, e.g to find out about `ls` do
 ```bash
 man ls